FrontendSolutionsGmbH/ufp-optimizer/README.md

 ## How do I start? ##

-First of all you need to install the package
+First you need to install the package

 ```
 > npm install ufp-optimizer --save
 ```

-Then you can either use it in your node.js code, or as a cli terminal command or as webpack plugin.
+Then you can either use it in your node.js code, as a cli terminal command or as webpack plugin.

 ### node.js usage ###

 If you use ufp-optimizer via node you have 4 available commands

 * execute (settings)
 * copy (settings)